geotools/geotools/docs/user/library/data/arcsde.rst

 Dependencies
 ''''''''''''

-If you're building a project that needs the GeoTools ArcSDE plugin you're hopefuly using Apache Maven so you that you only declare a dependency against the GeoTools ArcSDE plugin and let Maven take care of the transitive dependencies (i.e. libraries the ArcSDE plugin depends on but your project doesn't directly).
+If you're building a project that needs the GeoTools ArcSDE plugin you're hopefully using Apache Maven so you that you only declare a dependency against the GeoTools ArcSDE plugin and let Maven take care of the transitive dependencies (i.e. libraries the ArcSDE plugin depends on but your project doesn't directly).

 If that is not the case, the following are the full dependencies of the GeoTools ArcSDE plugin, plus the ones listed in the ref:`esri-jars` section::